Any time

 Locution Definition & Meaning | Britannica Dictionary

-Locution - Definition, Meaning, Synonyms & Etymology
+Locution - Definition, Meaning, Synonyms, Etymology

 locution, n. meanings, etymology and more - Oxford English …